Tylor Megill: 2019

+2021

 On June 23, 2021, Megill was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his first major league start against the Atlanta Braves that day and pitched 4⅓ innings, giving up three hits and two earned runs (one home run allowed) with two walks and four strikeouts on 92 pitches.
+He made his first major league start against the Atlanta Braves that day and pitched 4 innings, giving up three hits and two earned runs (one home run allowed) with two walks and four strikeouts on 92 pitches.
 He earned a no-decision as the Mets won the game by a score of 7–3.
 On July 23, Megill earned his first major league win after pitching six shutout innings against the Toronto Blue Jays.
 In the game, he also collected his first career hit, a single off of Blue Jays starter Steven Matz.
 Megill started a total of 18 games for the Mets, pitching to a 4–6 record, a 4.52 ERA, and 99 strikeouts over 89 2/3 innings.

+2022

-At the start of the 2022 season, Megill was named the team's Opening Day starter due to injuries to Jacob deGrom and Max Scherzer.
+At the start of the 2022 season, Megill was named the team's Opening Day starter due to injuries of Jacob deGrom and Max Scherzer.
 He was described in the New York Post as "maybe the most unlikely" Opening Day starter in Mets history.
 On April 29, 2022, Megill threw the first five innings of a combined no-hitter against the Philadelphia Phillies.
 On May 15, he was placed on the injured list with right biceps inflammation.
-Megill returned from the injured list in September as a relief pitcher and struggled in his appearances out of the bullpen.
-He was placed on the COVID-19 injured list shortly before the final game of the regular season and two days before the start of the team's playoff series against the San Diego Padres.
+Megill returned from the IL in September as a relief pitcher and struggled in his appearances out of the bullpen.
+He was placed on the COVID-19 injured list shortly before the final game of the regular season and two days before the start of the NL Wild Card Series against the San Diego Padres, in which the Mets lost in three games.
+In 15 games for the Mets in 2022, Megill posted a 4–2 record, a 5.13 ERA, and 51 strikeouts across 471⁄3 innings pitched.

+2023

+Megill was optioned to Triple-A Syracuse to begin the 2023 season.
+On May 1, 2023, Megill hit Atlanta Braves outfielder Ronald Acuña Jr. in the 1st inning to start the second game of a doubleheader.
+Acuña was forced to leave the game with a left shoulder contusion.
+In 25 games for the Mets in 2023, Megill posted a 9–8 record, a 4.70 ERA, and 105 strikeouts across 1261⁄3 innings pitched, setting a new career-high.